Germany has suffered a political earthquake. What happened?

 Why don’t other parties back the FDP man and shun the AfD?

 Thuringia’s outgoing coalition – Left, Social Democrats (SPD) and Greens – wanted to continue in office as a minority administration.
 Now they’re so outraged that they’ve refused to work with Kemmerich in Erfurt, the capital of Thuringia.
-Amid spontaneous demos outside the parliament complex on Thursday, the local FDP and CDU parties are – for now at least – standing by Kemmerich and their political coup.
-But they are coming under huge pressure from Berlin.
+Amid spontaneous demos outside the parliament complex on Thursday, the local FDP and CDU parties were standing by Kemmerich and their political coup.

+But after huge pressure from Berlin Kemmerich stood down on Thursday, saying “resigning is unavoidable . . . the AfD tried a trick yesterday to damage democracy,”

 Because the Thuringian tremor could crack the federal government.
 Until now a gentleman’s agreement existed among all other parties not to co-operate with, or allow support from, the AfD.
 Chancellor Merkel described Wednesday’s vote as “unforgivable” and has demanded the parliamentary decision be revoked.
 Her successor as CDU leader, Annegret Kramp-Karrenbauer, has attacked her party colleagues in Thuringia for breaking their own internal party agreement to boycott the AfD.